 It also prevents any stray marks that might otherwise occur by placing your palm or forearm on the screen by only picking up the Apple Pencil for any input.
 So you can comfortably rest your hand and arm, allowing for a much easier time when painting or sketching.

 Using An Apple Pencil On iPad

 All around, the Apple Pencil is a great investment for any type of work or hobby you may do that involves the iPad.
 If you had one but were unsure of the best ways to use it, now you know just how many capabilities there are.

-With the amount of apps available on the App Store, the number of ways to get creative with the Apple Pencil on the iPad are virtually endless.
+With the number of apps available on the App Store, the number of ways to get creative with the Apple Pencil on the iPad is virtually endless.